 |Education||University of Delaware, Newark, DE|

-Signal level exploitation (electronic warfare) of wireless communications.
+Take part in signal level exploitation efforts (electronic warfare) of wireless communications.

-Simulator development using Java in support of Congresionally mandated survivability and lethality studies of weapons and vehicles.
+Senior developer of simulator development in support of Congressionally mandated survivability and lethality studies of weapons and vehicles.

 |2001-2008||Dept. of Civil and Environmental Engineering, University of Delaware, Newark,